Will Massachusetts Require Face Masks In Schools This Fall? Here's The Latest State Guidance

 BOSTON (CBS) — The start of the school year in Massachusetts for K-12 students is just weeks away, and for a while it’s been expected that the fall would bring a return to normalcy in the classroom.
 But with COVID cases increasing thanks to the highly contagious Delta variant, parents may be wondering if there will be a face mask requirement for teachers and kids when it’s time to go back to school.

 The Centers For Disease Control is recommending that everyone in K-12 wear face masks, regardless of vaccination status.
-In Massachusetts, however, state leaders are not currently calling for a blanket mask requirement in the classroom.READ MORE: Fourth Stimulus Check: Will Another Another Relief Payment Come This Year?
+In Massachusetts, however, state leaders are not currently calling for a blanket mask requirement in the classroom.READ MORE: Phoenix Police Say Foul Play Not Suspected In Death Of Hiker Angela Tramonte Of Saugus

 Vaccinated students should not be required to wear masks in school, the state’s Department of Elementary and Secondary Education said on July 30.
 The state does “strongly” recommend that students in kindergarten through sixth grade wear masks in school, as well as any student who has not been vaccinated.

+A bill proposed in the state Legislature would require all students and staff in K-12 schools to wear a mask during the upcoming school year.

+Masks are required on school buses at all times, per federal guidelines.

-WBZ-TV’s Dr. Mallika Marshall advises parents to call their pediatricians now to make sure their kids are caught up on all vaccinations before school starts, including COVID-19 vaccines for children 12 and older.MORE NEWS: CDC Says 'Pivotal Discovery' In Provincetown COVID Cluster Led To Mask Guidance Change For Fully Vaccinated People
+WBZ-TV’s Dr. Mallika Marshall advises parents to call their pediatricians now to make sure their kids are caught up on all vaccinations before school starts, including COVID-19 vaccines for children 12 and older.MORE NEWS: Coronavirus In Massachusetts: Today's Developments